aimms/how-to/Articles/681/681-vessel-scheduling-services.rst

-Exposing the AIMMS Application as a REST Service
+Exposing the Vessel Scheduling as a REST Service
 ==================================================

 .. meta::